Damien Winter Middle School and Novice Invitational

 Please don't be rude to your opponents before, during, or after the debate.
 Being rude will affect your speaker points and will result in a ballot for the other team for serious offenses.

-Clipping violations need to be proven with a recording unless it was very obvious that the opposing team was clipping in their speech.
+Clipping violations need to be proven with a recording unless it was very obvious that the opposing team was clipping in their speech (ex. they took 5 seconds reading a card that was 2 pages long).

 As a general note, read what you want, I don't have a strong opinion on any policy arguments.